MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Method

-\end{small} where $r_i(\theta) = \frac{\pi_\theta(x_0^i)}{\pi_{ref}(x_0^i)}$ is the importance sampling ratio, $\epsilon$ is a clipping hyperparameter, and the KL-divergence term regularizes the policy towards the SFT policy $\pi_{\text{ref}}$ to mitigate reward hacking.
-This optimization process progressively aligns the generator towards higher physical fidelity and aesthetic quality while maintaining its adherence to kinematic conditioning.
+\end{small} where $r_i(\theta) = \frac{\pi_\theta(x_0^i)}{\pi_{ref}(x_0^i)}$ is the importance sampling ratio, $\epsilon$ is a clipping hyperparameter that ensures conservative policy updates, and the KL-divergence term regularizes the policy towards the SFT policy $\pi_{\text{ref}}$ to mitigate reward hacking and maintain generation quality.
+This optimization process progressively aligns the MVG towards higher physical fidelity and aesthetic quality while maintaining its adherence to kinematic conditioning.